Parents & carers

 A schoolgirl writes on a whiteboard, to signify that the SCQF supports school pupils

-Your child might be studying or about to study Nationals or Highers.
-Use our Interactive Framework to see where these qualifications sit.
-Don’t forget that there are many learning programmes on the SCQF that your child might be involved in at school or in their spare time.
-Make sure they list these on their UCAS application form or CV — search our register to find them.
+Use our Interactive Framework to see how these qualifications compare.
+There are many learning programmes on the SCQF your child might be involved in at school or in their spare time.
+Make sure they list these on their UCAS application form or CV — search our Register to find them.

 A younger and old man in grey polo shirts, leaning over a table within a factor setting.
 The older man is showing the younger man how a tool works.
 The younger man signifies an apprentice.